Analysis of sloppiness in model simulations: unveiling parameter uncertainty when mathematical models are fitted to data: Results

 \subsubsection{A global perspective to analyzing sloppiness reveals true informativity of the data}

 Unlike the simple motivating example considering two well-known rate-limiting regimes that readily unveiled the controlling eigenparameters~(Fig.~\ref{fig:M-M_marginals}, fourth panels), with much larger models, inferring the parameter combinations that are more or less sensitive to the model-data fit can be difficult from a simple model inspection.
 To illustrate this, as a more complex case study from ecology, we use a well-known four-species ecosystem network model \cite{Pech1998} that includes two threat species (foxes and rabbits), one threatened species (native mammals), and a basal species (pasture), as depicted in Fig.~\ref{fig:Ecological Network}.
-This ecosystem model consists of four discrete-time equations (based on ordinary differential equations) and eight constitutive equations (Table~S1) whose twenty parameter point estimates~(Table~S2) were inferred from several studies at two semi-arid locations in Australia \cite{Pech1998,Pech1992}.
-Here, we thus seek to illustrate key benefits of our Bayesian analysis of sloppiness for data-poor systems, characterized by low quality and amount of observed data due to practical limitations \cite{Adams2020,Maayan2017,Brown2003,Geary2020}.
-To do so, we first calibrate the ecosystem network model~(Table~S1) to noisy synthetic time-series data via least-squares minimization and also via Bayesian inference~(Fig.~\ref{fig:network model data}), with the latter model-data fitting technique considering a multivariate log-normal prior distribution for the model parameters~(Fig.~S5).
-After the model-data calibration, model predictions~(Fig.~\ref{fig:network model data}) based on a model ensemble~(shaded regions), considering all plausible parameter values~(Fig.~S5), enclose both the simulated noisy data~($\bm{\square}$ symbols) and true ecosystem dynamic behavior (dashed profiles).
-They also enclose predictions based on two sets of best-fit parameter values~(dotted profiles) obtained from starting the least-squares optimization at two different initial parameter values.
-Further, parameter marginals~(Fig.~S5) enclose these two separate point estimates and also illustrate that most of the model parameters are poorly constrained by the data.
+This ecosystem model consists of four discrete-time equations (based on ordinary differential equations) and eight constitutive equations (Table~S1) whose twenty parameter point estimates~(Table~S2) were inferred from several studies at two semi-arid locations in Australia \cite{Pech1998}.
+Here, we thus seek to illustrate key benefits of the Bayesian analysis of sloppiness for data-poor systems, characterized by low quality and amount of observed data due to practical limitations \cite{Adams2020,Maayan2017,Brown2003,Geary2020}. \hltext{To do so, we first fit the ecosystem network model~(Table~S1) to noisy synthetic time-series data using both maximum likelihood estimation and Bayesian inference \hltext{(Steps i-iv, see Methods)}}, considering a multivariate log-normal prior distribution for the model parameters~(Fig.~S5).

+After \hltext{fitting the model to data}, model predictions~(Fig.~\ref{fig:network model data}) based on a model ensemble~(shaded regions), considering all plausible parameter values~(Fig.~S5), enclose both the simulated noisy data~($\bm{\square}$ symbols) and true ecosystem dynamic behavior (dashed profiles).
+They also enclose predictions based on two sets of best-fit parameter values~(dotted profiles) obtained from starting the \hltext{maximum likelihood estimation algorithm} at two different initial parameter values \hltext{(Step iii, see Methods)}.
+Further, parameter marginals~(Fig.~S5) enclose these two separate point estimates and also show that most of the model parameters are poorly constrained by the data.